khvilaboa/WikiLink/README.md

 # WikiLink

 ## Description
-Script made in PowerShell that searches and shows the link between two articles of Wikipedia (it explores the intermediate links until find the destination url).
+Script made in PowerShell that search and show the link between two articles of Wikipedia (it explores the intermediate links until find the destination url).

 Why PowerShell? [~~Fate~~](http://i.imgur.com/d8TGXQg.png) Own will.